Interested in food waste diversion but don’t know where to start? Here are some resources!

 Grind2Energy: Industrial strength on-site food waste grinder, enabling businesses to quickly and easily dispose of all types of food scraps.
 The food scraps are converted and processed at an anaerobic digestion facility producing energy and fertilizer.

 GoZero: Provides convenient food waste compost services and support, transporting your food waste from your residential community or commercial operation to a composter near you.

 Innovative Organics: Provides collection services to communities, institutions, food processors, restaurants, schools, retail stores, and other commercial facilities that want to “go green” by reducing or eliminating the organic waste stream they generate and send to the landfill.

 Organix Recycling: national food scraps hauler that offers collection services to large scale generators in Central Ohio.

 Price Farms: Ohio EPA Class II compost facility in Delaware, Ohio that accepts clean commercial food for composting.

 Other Programs, Policies, and Resources

-Columbus Public Health: leads the execution of the Local Food Action Plan, which provides common goals and actions to unify efforts in growing, processing, transporting, selling, consuming and disposing of food.
+Columbus Public Health: Leads the execution of the Local Food Action Plan, which provides common goals and actions to unify efforts in growing, processing, transporting, selling, consuming and disposing of food.

 SWACO: The Solid Waste Authority of Central Ohio (SWACO) serves Franklin County and neighboring areas with solutions for solid waste including recycling opportunities.
 Check out the waste assessment tool for businesses to assess and reduce waste.

-U.S. EPA WARM Calculator: tool to assist with tracking greenhouse gas emissions reductions from activities such as anaerobic digestion, composting, and recycling.
+U.S. EPA WARM Calculator: A tool to assist with tracking greenhouse gas emissions reductions from activities such as anaerobic digestion, composting, and recycling.